 Available since indyco 4.3.0.0

-The filters aim to filter attributes and measures through custom properties, in order to reduce visible elements and make it easier to focus on some of them.
+The filters aim to filter attributes, measures and facts through custom properties, in order to reduce visible elements and make it easier to focus on some of them.

-The button to open the filter modal is located at the bottom left and is only activated when we are at the Fact zoom level.
+The button to open the filter modal is located at the bottom left.

 As soon as a filter is added, the Apply button will be disabled and a warning symbol will appear on the section indicating that the filter has unfilled fields.